erleonard/erleonard.github.io/_posts/2018-03-03-Azure-Networking-VPNGateway.md

 This post is part of a series.
 The previous posts in the series can be found here:
 - ARM Templates: Networking

-In this post I wanted to talk about create a Point-to-Site VPN connection.
+In this post, I wanted to talk about creating a Point-to-Site VPN connection.
 This is something that I do often when a customer wants to create a dev/test environment without exposing it to the outside world.
-A point-to-site connection is simply a vpn connection from a device to your Azure network gateway.
+A point-to-site connection is simply a VPN connection from a device to your Azure network gateway.

-<--insert image-->

-Building on the previous Azure ARM template, I have added the Gateway Subnet that will contain the public ip address needed to configure the Azure Virtual Network Gateway.
+Building on the previous Azure ARM template, I have added the Gateway Subnet that will contain the public IP address needed to configure the Azure Virtual Network Gateway.

 ``` json
 {